RevenueCat/revenuecat-expo-replit-framework/replit.md

 - Press Run.
 The dev server starts automatically on port `8081` and opens a web preview URL.
 - Hot reload is enabled.
 Edit files and the browser refreshes.

-### Demo Mode (No Setup Needed)
+### Without RevenueCat Setup
-- Works out of the box without RevenueCat keys.
+- The app requires RevenueCat API keys to function properly.
-- Shows UI, navigation, paywall, and basic state; no real purchases occur.
+- Without keys, you'll see an error but the basic navigation will still work.
-- Add your test API key to switch to real subscription testing.
+- Add your test API key to enable subscription testing.

 ## RevenueCat Configuration